jrbricafort/Train-Schedule/README.md

 # Train-Schedule

-The goal of this assignment is to test how well we can use Firebase, moment.js.
+The goal of this assignment is to test how well we can use Firebase and moment.js and to display the information we collect on a continuously updating table in real time.

 Technologies used included: HTML, CSS, JavaScript, jQuery, moment.js, Firebase